The application process

 How to apply to Cambridge

 It really isn’t that difficult.
-If you are a UK or EU applicant, you will only need to submit a UCAS application naming Cambridge as one of your choices.
+If you are a UK or EU applicant, you will need to submit a UCAS application naming Cambridge as one of your choices.
 After your UCAS application has been received you will be asked to provide additional information through a Supplementary Application Questionnaire (SAQ), in common with applicants to many other universities.
+Shortly after submitting your UCAS application, you'll be asked via email to complete the online Supplementary Application Questionnaire (SAQ).
+In order to make a valid application to the University of Cambridge, you must submit your SAQ by the deadline set.
+In the majority of cases this deadline will be 18.00 (UK time) on 22 October.

-Applicants living outside the EU at the time of application, or who wish to apply for an Organ Scholarship must complete a Cambridge Online Preliminary Application in addition to a UCAS application.
+Students applying from outside the EU, and/or wish to be considered for an Organ Scholarship or an Overseas interview must submit a Cambridge Online Preliminary Application (COPA) in addition to a UCAS application.

-Please note that deadlines for submission of the COPA may be earlier than 15th October if applicants wish to be interviewed in particular overseas countries.
+Please note that deadlines for submission of the COPA may be earlier than 15th October if applicants wish to be considered for interview in particular Overseas countries.
 Students must also submit their COPA earlier if they are applying for an Organ Scholarship (1st September).
-Students who are required to submit a COPA should be advised to check the details and deadlines in the Cambridge University Undergraduate Prospectus or online carefully.
+Students who are required to submit a COPA should be advised to check the details and relevant deadlines in the Cambridge University Undergraduate Prospectus carefully.
+If you wish to be considered for interview in Malaysia, PR China or Singapore the deadline for submission of the SAQ also carries an earlier date of 18.00 (UK time) on 26 September.

 How to Apply to Homerton